Arrested bodyguard of Slobodan Kašćelan | Info - Breaking Latest News

 He was hiding under a false identity

-“After several months of intensive and continuous exchange of operational data, carried out between the competent unit of the Anti-Crime Sector of the Police Administration and the competent services of Kosovo, and within the framework of a targeted search, today SJ (40), a citizen of Montenegro, was deprived of his liberty on the territory of Kosovo. was hiding in the territory of Kosovo under a false identity,” the Police Directorate announced.
+“After several months of intensive and continuous exchange of operational data, carried out between the competent unit of the Anti-Crime Sector of the Police Administration and the competent services of Kosovo, and as part of a targeted search, today SJ (40), a citizen of Montenegro, was deprived of his liberty on the territory of Kosovo. was hiding in the territory of Kosovo under a false identity,” the Police Directorate announced.

 The indictment of the Special State Prosecutor’s Office charged him with the criminal offenses of creating a criminal organization and aggravated murder.
 The Special State Prosecutor’s Office previously filed an indictment against one of the alleged leaders of the “Kavak clan”, Slobodan Kašćelan (58) and his thirteen-member group, who are accused of the serious murder of Nikola Stanišić.